 Clock Chimes:

-These are the chimes of some of the clocks I haven't yet added to the site.
-Once they've all been photographed and organised on their own pages, these tunes will be with their respective clocks, but in the meantime, consider this a sneak peek!
+These are a few recordings from clocks I haven't yet added to the site.
+Once they've been photographed and organized on their own pages, these tunes will be moved with their respective pages.
+In the meantime, consider this a sneak peek!

 Ingraham Black Mantle Clock